 - Add another layer of cheese.

-- Add the top parts of the rolls.
+- Set the top parts of the rolls back on sliders.

 - Melt butter.
 Add garlic, Italian seasoning, Parmesan cheese, and a little salt.
 Stir to combine.